beratiyilik/csharp-notes/docs-source/new-features-overview/csharp-7.3.md

 ## New Features

-### Performance Enhancements for Safe Code

-#### Enhanced Access to Fixed Fields
+### Enhanced Access to Fixed Fields

-- In C# 7.3, a notable improvement was made regarding how programmers can work with "fixed fields".
+In C# 7.3, a notable improvement was made regarding how programmers can work with "fixed fields".
 Previously, working with fixed fields, especially when dealing with unmanaged code or performing operations that require pinning objects in memory, could be cumbersome and required extra steps for safety and performance.
 The update simplifies these interactions, making it possible to access fixed fields directly without needing to pin them first.
 This change allows for more efficient code, especially in scenarios where performance is critical, by reducing the overhead and complexity associated with pinning.
 This enhancement is part of C# 7.3's broader efforts to make safe code perform as efficiently as unsafe code, streamlining development without compromising on safety.

 - **Old Way:**